 The next part is the easiest because it involves stirring all of the remaining ingredients in the slow cooker.
 This mixture includes diced tomatoes, tomato sauce, and chicken broth for the liquid elements.
 Meanwhile, the spices comprise of chili powder, cumin, paprika, salt, and cayenne pepper for some heat.
 The chili powder should be the regular mild version.
 The veggies components are of course sweet potatoes, onion, garlic, beans, and corn.

 If you are concerned that your chili might end up too thin at the start, don't worry.
 The sweet potatoes will help thicken any liquid.
+If you have extra sweet potatoes, turn them into these cute sliders.

 You can cook your chili on either low or high heat depending on when you would like it ready by.
 Low heat will take a total time of 8 hours while high heat will only take 4 hours.